List of Falcon 9 first-stage boosters: Booster 1046

-B1046 was the first Block 5 Falcon 9, the final version of the SpaceX first stage.
-It was first launched on 11 May 2018, carrying Bangabandhu-1, Bangladesh's first geostationary communications satellite.
+B1046 was the first Block 5, the final version of the SpaceX Falcon 9.
+It was first launched on May 11, 2018, carrying Bangabandhu-1, Bangladesh's first geostationary communications satellite.
 This marked the 54th flight of the Falcon 9 and the first flight of the Falcon 9 Block 5.
 After completing a successful ascent, B1046 landed on the drone ship Of Course I Still Love You.
-After inspection and refurbishment, B1046 was launched a second time on 7 August 2018, carrying the Telkom-4 (Merah Putih) satellite.
+After inspection and refurbishment, B1046 was launched a second time on August 7, 2018, carrying the Telkom-4 (Merah Putih) satellite.
 The Telkom-4 mission marked the first time an orbital-class rocket booster launched two GTO missions.
 This was also the first re-flight of a Block 5 booster.
 Four months after the Telkom-4 mission, B1046 arrived at Vandenberg Air Force Base to support the SSO-A mission.
-Following delays for additional satellite checks, liftoff occurred from SLC-4E on 3 December 2018.
+Following delays for additional satellite checks, liftoff occurred from SLC-4E on December 3, 2018.
 This marked the first time that the same orbital-class booster flew three times.
-Its fourth and last mission launched a Crew Dragon capsule up to the point of maximum dynamic pressure, where it separated to test its abort system in flight.
-After separation of Falcon and Dragon, B1046 was compromised by aerodynamic forces.
+Its fourth and last mission launched a Crew Dragon capsule up to the point of maximum dynamic pressure, where it separated from the rocket to test its abort system in flight to validate the system's safety for crews.
+After separation of Falcon and Dragon, B1046 was destroyed by aerodynamic forces.